Symmetry Invest A/S Annual Letter 2021

 We are convinced that the market will soon see through the short-term struggles that WINE has (hard comparison and logistic issues) and instead look at the long-term potential.

-Investment case: Par Technology (PAR)
+Investment case: Par Technology (NYSE:PAR)

 ARR has grown 85% per year because of high organic growth and strategic M&A.